rokf/janet-lucide/README.md

 (lucide/alarm-clock-plus 32)
 ```

 See the HTML page in the [preview](./preview) folder for a list of available icons.
-There should also be a script that generates that page, where you should be able to see how these icons are meant to actually be used.
+There should also be a script that generates that page.

+## Icon updates

+To regenerate the `lucide` module first update the submodule with the official `lucide` Git repository.
+One way to do this is to go into the `lucide` folder and run `git pull`.
+This will pull down the latest commits for the current branch, which should be `main`.

+Then run `janet src/generate.janet` from the root of the repository.
+This should update the `src/lucide.jimage` file.

+## Preview

+To regenerate the preview page simply run `janet preview/preview.janet` from the root of the repository.
+This will update the `preview/preview.html` file.

 ## License